<< First < Prev 1 2 3 4 5 ... Next > Last >>

 I have formed some special working relationships over my time in the sector and rely more and more on the joy of learning from and with others.
 I would love to continue to study when the time is right, and look forward to the next offering from LG Professionals SA.

-• 28 Feb 2024 3:13 PM | Anonymous member (Administrator)
+• 28 Feb 2024 3:13 PM | Deleted user

 This month we spoke with Trevor Ashenden, Coordinator - Community Rangers and Fire Prevention Officers at City of Onkaparinga, about his role, professional development and what's next for him.